marsbroshok/mlops-labs/lab-12-kfp-pipeline/README.md

 ```

 ### Building the base image for custom components
-The custom components used by the pipeline are run in the context of a base image.
-To maintain the consistency between the development environment (AI Platform Notebooks) and the components' runtime environment the component base image is a derivative of the image used by the AI Platform Notebooks instance - `gcr.io/[YOUR_PROJECT_ID]/mlops-dev:TF115-TFX015-KFP136`.
+To maintain the consistency between the development environment (AI Platform Notebooks) and the custom components' runtime environment the container image  for the components is a derivative of the image used by the AI Platform Notebooks instance - `gcr.io/[YOUR_PROJECT_ID]/mlops-dev:TF115-TFX015-KFP136`.

 To build and push the base image execute the below commands.